 Figure 1.
-Mollino, sketch of Turin Horse Racing.
-(Archivi della Biblioteca Centrale di Architettura "Roberto Gabetti", in the following BCA, Politecnico di Torino.
+Mollino, sketch of Turin Horse Racing (Archivi della Biblioteca Centrale di Architettura ‘Roberto Gabetti’, in the following BCA, Politecnico di Torino.
 Fondo Carlo Mollino)

-Among them, the idea by Leyla Ciagà regarding the development of a digital platform prototype aimed to dynamically relate the existing artefacts with the archives that document their design development stand out.
-The prototype set up by the scholar had two main aims related to different users: sharing of knowledge about 20th century architecture whose value and quality is often ignored, to increasingly wider age bands of the community aimed to fuel preservation actions; and offering scholars a useful tool aimed to performing research, providing incentives and inspirations which may be considered preliminary with respect to more in-depth studies performed directly on archival documents [6].
-This work is a fundamental inspiration source for our research.
+Among them, Leyla Ciagà’s digital platform prototype, which aimed to dynamically relate existing artefacts with the archives that document their design development, stood out.
+The prototype set up by the scholar had two main aims in relation to two sets of users: first, sharing knowledge about 20th century architecture whose value and quality is often ignored in order to build support for preservation actions among a broader age demographic; and second, offering scholars a useful research tool in order to incentivise and inspire more in-depth studies performed directly on archival documents [6].
+This work is a fundamental source of inspiration for our research.

-In section 2 we will present the case study and the research previously carried out.
+In Section 2, we will present the case study and previous research.

-In section 3 we will analyse some case studies that can be the knowledge background for the present work.
+In Section 3, we will analyse some case studies that provide background knowledge for the present work.

-In section 4 SfM (Structure from Motion) methodology applied to the physical model, object of this work is discussed.
+In Section 4, the structure from motion (SfM) methodology is applied to the physical model, and the object of this work is discussed.

-Section 5 describes the technique for the passing from the physical to digital model.
+Section 5 describes the technique for generating a digital model from a physical document.

-Section 6 develops the scan-to-BIM (Building Information Modelling) process, highlighting the challenges related this case study.
+Section 6 develops the scan-to-building information modelling (scan-to-BIM) process, highlighting the challenges encountered in this case study.

-Section 7 underlines the potentialities of BIM for collecting and exchanging data and augmented reality for the enhancement of the visit in the archive.
+Section 7 underlines the potentialities of BIM for collecting and exchanging data and augmented reality to enhance the user’s experience of the archive.

-enhancing architectural archives heritage Through digital tools
+enhancing Archival architectural heritage objects Through digital tools

-Using the continuous innovations of digital modelling tools, a field of the research aimed to enhancement of architectural archival heritage is developing reconstruction and new interpretations of masters’ unbuilt projects or disappeared buildings.
-Focusing on 20th C. archives of the pre-digital era, they contain different materials: not only drawings – that, as said, are at the center of the projectual activities -, but also technical reports, correspondence, pictures, photomontages, scale models, audio and video recordings.
-The value of these archives is justified by the real meaning they take: being a proof of a phase in the design process that ended with the construction or remained on paper.
+Using the continuous innovations of digital modelling tools, a field of study aimed at the enhancement of archival architectural heritage objects is developing new and reconstructed interpretations of unbuilt projects or demolished buildings.
+Twentieth century archives from the pre-digital era contain many different materials – not only drawings, which, as mentioned, form the basis of this project’s activities, but also technical reports, correspondence, pictures, photomontages, scale models and audio and video recordings.
+The value of the archives lies in the significance of these items, which provide proof of a phase in the design process that ended with the construction or remained on paper.

-This is the case of Carlo Mollino’s Archive, since 1973 kept in the Archivi della Biblioteca Centrale di Architettura "Roberto Gabetti", Politecnico di Torino, Fondo Carlo Mollino.
-Only about twenty, among more than 130 architectural designs collected in the Archive completed the cycle that goes from conception to realization; even fewer are those built according to design drawings and those today existing, because of thoughtless demolitions [7].
+This is the case for Carlo Mollino’s Archive, which since 1973 has been kept in the Archivi della Biblioteca Centrale di Architettura ‘Roberto Gabetti’, Politecnico di Torino, Fondo Carlo Mollino.
+Among the more than 130 architectural designs collected in the archive, only about twenty were fully realised, and many of those do not exist today due to thoughtless demolitions [7].

-Several designs by Mollino were in the last years digitally reconstructed in the ambit of Master Theses worked out in the School of Architecture at the Politecnico di Torino, and supervised by Roberta Spallone and Sergio Pace.
-A more recent development of the research work aimed to group together in a unique collection the digital models of the most interesting and documented works, applying the latest low-cost technologies for users’ interaction and the potentialities of interoperability between 3D modelling application, publishing, and online sharing systems.
-The prototyped platform, named "Digital Interactive MOllino" (DIMO), is experimental and replicable [8].
+Several designs by Mollino were recently digitally reconstructed as part of a master’s thesis undertaken in the School of Architecture at the Politecnico di Torino and supervised by Roberta Spallone and Sergio Pace.
+Another recent study created a unique collection of digital models of the most interesting and documented works, applying the latest low-cost technologies for user interaction and the integration of 3D modelling tools with publishing and online sharing systems.
+The prototyped platform, ‘Digital Interactive MOllino’ (DIMO), is experimental and replicable [8].